Bears name three captains for Packers, but will rotate them each week

-The Bears will not have permanent captains this year, Nagy said.
+The Bears will not have permanent captains this year, coach Matt Nagy said Thursday.
 Instead, they’ll select three players — one on offense, defense and special teams — via a combination of player votes and coaching decisions before each game.

 The captains for Sunday: quarterback Mitch Trubisky, defensive end Akiem Hicks and special teamer Benny Cunningham.